Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Clone your own repo

-> Why would you do this?
-It doesn't make sense to me...
+> Why would you clone your own repo?

-Use this when you created a repo and added a file on GitHub like a `README.md` file.
-Or if for some reason you have a commit and issues history that you want to copy, though who would have that?
+The one reason I will clone my repos is when I want to do more than just a refactoring of my code, but rather a total rewrite of the code.
 Regardless, the process is almost identical to cloning a repo that is not yours:

 ```sh
 git clone https_url